AndersDeath/diary2/000-current.md

 # 27 Dezember - Mittmoch - Berlin - 463 Tag der Einwanderung

 I finally published bolshakov.tech website and I am happy about it.
 After that I did a lot of different important things.
 I finally translated a new article from russian to english which is also nice.
 Tomorrow I will edit it and publish.
-IF I have enough time I will also edit and publish
+IF I have enough time I will also edit and publish video.